Timna

-Timna (Qatabānic: 𐩩𐩣𐩬𐩲, romanized: tmnʿ, Timnaʿ; تمنع) is an ancient city in Yemen, the capital of the Qataban kingdom; it is distinct from a valley in southern Israel that shares the same name.
+Timna (Qatabānic: 𐩩𐩣𐩬𐩲, romanized: tmnʿ, Timnaʿ; تمنع) is an ancient city in Yemen, the capital of the Qataban kingdom.

 During ancient times, Timna was an important hub in the famous Incense Route, which supplied Arabian and Indian incense via camel caravan to ports on the Mediterranean Sea, most notably Gaza, and Petra.

 An American excavation of Timna took place in the 1950s chronicled in the book "Qataban and Sheba" by the American archaeologist Wendell Phillips.

 In 1962, an alabaster head and a block with writing was found by a British squadron on patrol.
 The head was discovered about 500 yards from the main wall and gate, the only structures left standing.
 The block was sent to the Manchester Museum and in a letter by the curator it was described as being a link between Egyptian and Arabic.